iwhp/pintura-example-angular/README.md

-# Pintura Angular example project
+# Angular Image Editor with Pintura example project

 Run `npm install` to install project dependencies, then run `npm start` to start the development server.